Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-3.
+- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-4.

-- When it comes to the over/under, the Mariners and their opponents are 5-5-0 in their previous 10 games.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on five occasions.

-- The Mariners have had a spread set in one of their past 10 games, and they have come up short of covering the spread each time.
+- Oddsmakers have not posted a runline in any of the Mariners' past 10 games.

 Mariners Betting Records & Stats

-- The Mariners have been underdogs in eight games this season and have come away with the win three times (37.5%) in those contests.
+- The Mariners have been underdogs in nine games this season and have come away with the win three times (33.3%) in those contests.

-- Seattle has a record of 3-3 in games where bookmakers have it as underdogs of at least -105 on the moneyline.
+- Seattle has not been a bigger underdog this season than the +185 moneyline set for this game.

-- The Mariners have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- The Mariners have an implied victory probability of 35.1% according to the moneyline set for this matchup.

-- Games involving Seattle have gone over the total set by sportsbooks in 13 of 25 chances this season.
+- Seattle and its opponents have hit the over in 13 of its 26 games with a total this season.

 - The Mariners have played just one game with a spread this season and did not cover in that contest.